dickensc/dickensc.github.io/essays/ReflectionOnSmartQuestions.md

   - Communication
 ---

-It turns out, contrary to what Mrs. McGillicuddy promised me in grade school, that there are such things as Stupid Questions!
+It turns out, contrary to what Mrs. McGillicuddy promised us in grade school, that there are such things as Stupid Questions!
 (Well at least stupid ways to ask them.)

 Eric Steven Raymond provides a guide to communicating with hackers, like himself, in his essay "How To Ask Questions The Smart Way".
 Raymond clarifies what the smarter, smart, and stupid ways to ask questions are.